 I have further evidence that I don’t need to share here that confirms that Kenneth Cummings was my father.

 These past several years have not been a waste of my time.
 I have learned so much about myself and my family although not all was welcome news.
-I have also enjoyed learning about the mysterious world of DNA and accept that many experts say that DNA doesn’t lie.
-But it is still in my humble opinion a science that is in its infancy and DNA testing has a long way to go before it can seriously claim to be 100% accurate.
+I have also enjoyed learning about the mysterious world of DNA and DNA testing.

 I have also enjoyed the many friendships I have made with members of several extended Thomas families, many of whom were barracking for me to find a match, and regret that none of them delivered for me!
 I was moved to tears when I received an email from a particular Thomas family member informing me of a meeting that had taken place between several extended family members, people who were not aware of each other’s existence until I started searching their extended family looking for my elusive father, and they finished their supper meeting by raising their glasses and proposing a toast to me.